Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Discussion and Conclusions

-This study demonstrates that adjusting the interlayer coupling manipulates the topological phase transition, which is accompanied by the appearance and disappearance of corner modes, potentially expanding the scope of applications.
-The configuration of vertically stacking layers, as discussed in our study, can be implemented in existing platforms, such as electrical circuits.
-Additionally, the field distribution of corner modes suggests that the intensity of corner modes can be accumulated through stacked layers, which can be adapted to develop a novel topological laser.
-We believe that our findings provide valuable insights into the manipulation of localized modes within multilayer systems, opening avenues for innovative device engineering.
+As this topological phase transition is accompanied by the appearance and disappearance of corner states, these topological heterostructures may offer new possibilities for future applications.
+The vertically stacked layer configuration discussed in our paper can be implemented using existing platforms, such as electrical circuits.
+Additionally, the field distribution of the corner modes suggests that their intensity, which extends across multiple layers, can be further enhanced through layer stacking.
+This finding indicates that topological heterostructures are potentially adoptable for the development of novel topological lasers when implemented on photonic platforms.
+We believe that our study offers valuable insight into the control of localized corner states in multilayer systems, paving the way for new research directions in vertically stacked topological heterostructures.